Joel-James/disable-post-revision/readme.txt

 = Installing the plugin - Simple =
-1. In your WordPress admin panel, go to *Plugins > New Plugin*, search for **Disable Post Revisions** and click "*Install now*"
+1. In your WordPress admin panel, go to *Plugins > New Plugin*, search for **Disable Post Revision** and click "*Install now*"
-2. Alternatively, download the plugin and upload the contents of `disable-post-revisions.zip` to your plugins directory, which usually is `/wp-content/plugins/`.
+2. Alternatively, download the plugin and upload the contents of `disable-post-revision.zip` to your plugins directory, which usually is `/wp-content/plugins/`.
 3. Activate the plugin
 4. Go to Writing Setting tab under WordPress settings menu.
-5. Find the "Disable Post Revisions" option and select the post types from the dropdown and save.
+5. Find the "Disable Post Revision" option and select the post types from the dropdown and save.

 = Need more help? =
-Please feel free to [open a support request](http://wordpress.org/support/plugin/disable-post-revisions/).
+Please feel free to [open a support request](http://wordpress.org/support/plugin/disable-post-revision/).

 = Missing something? =
 If you would like to have an additional feature for this plugin, [let me know](http://thefoxe.com/support/)

 == Frequently Asked Questions ==

-= What is the use of Disable Post Revisions? =
+= What is the use of Disable Post Revision? =

 This simple plugin helps you to reduce your database load by disabling unwanted post revision data.